venkatweb1234/Git-commands/README-Git-Commands.md

 Git Commands
 ============

-_A list of my commonly used Git commands_
+_A list of my commonly used Git commdas have the rules

 *If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*